-My research focuses on the experiences of women caring for children with disabilities in informal settlements and rural Kenya.
+My research focuses on the experiences of women caring for children with disabilities in informal settlements.
 It aims to explore the legal and institutional barriers they may face when seeking social assistance.
-This research also explores which of these barriers are a result of the colonial attitudes in existing mechanisms in addition to the impact of colonial welfare legacy on disability activism and policy in Kenya.
-Through this I hope to be able to model a responsive social care system which addresses the difficulties women carers from low-income backgrounds encounter both at county and national levels.
+In particular, I explore which of these barriers are a result of the lasting legacy of colonial welfare ideologies, systems and mechanisms.
+Through this I hope to be able to model a responsive social care system which addresses the difficulties women carers from low-income backgrounds.

 - LLM International Human Rights (University of Leeds, 2019)

 - LLB Law (University of Leeds, 2018)

 Research groups and institutes

 - Centre for Law and Social Justice